 Sleep advice that comes up time and time again is to stick to a regular sleep schedule, which means getting to sleep and waking up at similar times most days – even on weekends.
 This enables your body to get into a sleep routine, where it knows when it's bedtime and when it's time to get up and seize the day

-Winding down for bed and practicing good sleep hygiene can improve your sleep and help you to sleep longer too.
-Everyone’s ideal bedtime routine will be a little different, but we recommend dim or warm-hued lighting, taking a bath with relaxing essentials oils (lavender is a good choice) and reading a book rather than looking at a screen.
+Everyone’s ideal bedtime routine will be a little different, but we recommend dim or warm-hued lighting, taking a bath with relaxing essentials oils (lavender is good) and reading a book rather than staring at a screen.
 That said, if playing a game of sudoku on your phone relaxes you before sleep, just switch your device to night mode.
-We discuss bedtime routines more in our why is sleep important feature.
+We discuss bedtime routines more in our feature on why is sleep important (opens in new tab).

 5. Get up if you can’t sleep

-If you can’t sleep, rest can still be vitally important.
-If you feel like you’re able to lay calmly and you are enjoying the sensation of resting without fidgeting or feeling frustration or even pain, then perhaps stay in bed for a little longer.
-But if you’re irritated by your lack of sleep, or if it is making you anxious, get up and go into a different room.
-Keep the lights dim and try reading a book or doing some light stretching instead.
-By leaving your bed when you’re unable to sleep, you’re avoiding creating a negative association between your bed and not sleeping.
+If you can’t sleep, rest is still important.
+If you feel like you’re able to lay calmly, stay in bed for a little longer.
+But if you’re irritated by your lack of sleep, or if it is making you anxious, go into a different room.
+Keep the lights dim and try reading a book or doing some light stretching.
+By leaving your bed when you’re unable to sleep, you’ll avoid creating a negative association between your bed and not sleeping.

 6. Ask your doctor about your medication

-Some medications can disturb your sleep, while others make you sleep for longer.
-If you take medication you think might be affecting your sleep, ask your doctor or health professional whether taking it at a different time of the day is possible.
-Taking it in the morning instead of the evening could be beneficial if you suspect your medication is stimulating you in the evenings, but you will need to check with your doctor before making any changes.
+Some medications disturb sleep, while others make you sleep for longer.
+If you take medication that you think might be affecting your sleep, ask your doctor if taking it at a different time of the day could help.
+Taking it in the morning instead of the evening could be beneficial if you suspect your medication is stimulating you in the evenings, but check with your doctor before making changes.